A Stochastic Conceptual Model for the Coupled ENSO and MJO: The coupled MJO-ENSO model

 where $k=0,\pm 1, \pm2$ and $\pm3$.
 The four model variables (indicated with hats) on the left-hand side of \eqref{Intraseasonal_atmosphere_model} are the Fourier coefficients of the Kelvin wave ($K$), Rossby wave ($R$), moisture ($Q$), and convective activity ($A$), which are all anomalies.
 Note that $\bar{A}_k$ represents the Fourier coefficients of $\bar{A}$, which is the background convective activity computed by

 where $S^\theta$ and $S^q$ are the external source of cooling and moistening, respectively.
 Both $S^\theta$ and $S^q$ are pre-determined, peaking in the warm pool region.
-In \eqref{Background_A}, $E_q$ is the latent heat that is affected by the SST.
-In this context, the latent heat $E_q$ is approximated by a function that is proportional to the SST in the CP, serving as a bulk representation,

-As the SST increases, it is expected that convection and moisture will also increase, which modulates the atmosphere.
-The other two factors $\overline{H}$ and $\overline{Q}$ are also constants \citep{thual2014stochastic}.
+In \eqref{Background_A}, $E_q$ is the latent heat that is affected by the SST and provides the feedback from the ocean to the atmosphere (Section~\ref{subsec:coupling_up}).
+The other two factors $\overline{H}$ and $\overline{Q}$ are also constants \cite{thual2014stochastic}.
 A linear combination of $\hat{K}_k$, $\hat{R}_k$, $\hat{Q}_k$, and $\hat{A}_k$ can also be utilized to reconstruct the wind and the MJO, where a temporal filter within the band 30 to 90 days is further carried out for reconstructing the MJO.
-Please refer to Appendix \ref{Sec:Appendix} for further details.
+Note that this temporal filter is applied only to the reconstructed MJO signal used for visualization and diagnostics.
+It is not applied to the wind $\tau$ or the underlying atmospheric variables, which retain their full spectral content.
+Please refer to Appendix~\ref{sec:MJO_reconstruct} for further details.

-The skeleton model for the MJO \citep{majda2009skeleton} captures several key observational features: (i) the eastward propagation speed of 5 m/s, (ii) a dispersion rate of $\d\omega/\d k \approx 0$, and (iii) a horizontal quadrupole structure.
-The stochastic version \citep{thual2014stochastic} further simulates (iv) the intermittent generation of MJO events and (v) the organization of MJO events into wave trains that exhibit growth and dissipation.
+The skeleton model for the MJO \cite{majda2009skeleton} captures several key observational features: (i) the eastward propagation speed of 5 m/s, (ii) a dispersion rate of $\d\omega/\d k \approx 0$, and (iii) a horizontal quadrupole structure.
+The stochastic version \cite{thual2014stochastic} further simulates (iv) the intermittent generation of MJO events and (v) the organization of MJO events into wave trains that exhibit growth and dissipation.
 These properties are retained in the low-order representation provided in \eqref{Intraseasonal_atmosphere_model}.
 Unlike the box model used for the ENSO component in \eqref{Interannual_ocean_model}, the Fourier representation in \eqref{Intraseasonal_atmosphere_model} enables a more accurate depiction of the eastward propagation of the MJO's large-scale features.
 Since the modes $k=-1,-2$, and $-3$ are complex conjugates of those $k=1,2$, and $3$, only 16 equations (four for each wavenumber, together with the mode $k=0$) are needed for characterizing the intraseasonal atmospheric component.